ickc/bootstrapping-os-environments/suse/README-OpenHPC.md

 # skip this if you have already configured the network
+sudo ip link set dev ${sms_eth_internal} up
+# skip this if you do not use a separate network between master and compute nodes as in Fig. 1
-sudo ip link set dev ${sms_eth_internal} up sudo ip address add ${sms_ip}/${internal_netmask} broadcast + dev ${sms_eth_internal}
+sudo ip address add ${sms_ip}/${internal_netmask} broadcast + dev ${sms_eth_internal}

 sudo a2enmod mod_rewrite